By Tim Lambert

 However, York was unwilling to give up power and he gathered an army.
 On 22 May 1455, the forces of York (known as Yorkists) and the forces of the King (known as Lancastrians) fought a battle at St Albans.
 Afterward, the king was taken prisoner and the Yorkists ruled in his name.
 (The Yorkist symbol was the white rose and the Lancastrian symbol was the red rose hence the name of the wars).

 However, in 1459 the queen gathered an army to fight the Yorkists.
 The two sides clashed in September 1459.
 Afterward, the Yorkists took Ludlow.
-However when they were offered a pardon most of the Yorkist soldiers deserted and their leaders fled abroad.
+However, when they were offered a pardon most of the Yorkist soldiers deserted and their leaders fled abroad.
 In November 1459 Parliament condemned the Yorkist leaders as traitors (meaning the crown would confiscate their property).

 Not surprisingly the Yorkist leaders returned to England with an army in June 1460.
 They landed at Sandwich and many people in Kent and London went over to their side.
 They fought a battle at Northampton on 10 July 1460 and captured Henry VI.
 However, in 1461 Queen Margaret, Henry’s wife won a battle at Wakefield on 30 December 1460.
 The Duke of York was killed.
 Edward of March took over the Yorkist cause and he proclaimed himself Edward IV on 4 March 1461.
 He won a great victory at Towton on 29 March 1461 and for some years his rule was secure.

 However, Edward alienated his supporter the Earl of Warwick (The Kingmaker) by not allowing him enough power.
 Warwick turned against him and won a battle at Edgecote on 26 July 1469.
 In 1470 Edward was forced to flee abroad but he returned the next year.
 Yorkists and Lancastrians fought at Tewkesbury on 4 May 1471.
 The battle proved to be a great Yorkist victory.
-Afterward, Edward ruled unchallenged until his death in 1483.
+Afterward, Edward ruled unchallenged until he died in 1483.

 He was succeeded by his 12-year-old son Edward V. However before he could be crowned the Bishop of Bath and Wells announced that his parent’s marriage was invalid.
 Edward was therefore illegitimate and he could not inherit the throne.
 Both Edward and his younger brother Richard were imprisoned in the tower and later murdered.

 Meanwhile, the throne was offered to his uncle who became Richard III.
 However, Richard’s position was undermined when his only son Eustace died.
-Henry Tudor landed in Wales and led his army to Bosworth field where Richard III was killed in battle.
+Henry Tudor landed in Wales and led his army to Bosworth Field where Richard III was killed in battle.
 A new dynasty began.